dcollinsn/fab-docs/trp.md

 Players may use up to two sleeves per card in order to maintain the condition of their cards.
 Typically, this would be a ‘perfect fit’ style sleeve with a standard card size sleeve over the top.
 If a Judge deems the type of sleeves used to be excessive, or that the sleeves used allow for cards to be distinguished from one another, the Judge may require a player to change sleeves.

-In Professional tournaments, the Head Judge may enforce all players to be required to use sleeves.
+In Competitive and Professional tournaments, the Head Judge may enforce all players to be required to use sleeves.

 Players are responsible for ensuring their sleeves and/or cards are not marked in any way during a tournament.
 A card or sleeve is considered marked if it is possible to differentiate the card or sleeve from other cards in the same deck.

 Judges will be on the lookout for marked cards during the tournament, including deck checks, to ensure the integrity of the tournament is upheld.
 During a match, a player may alert a judge if they suspect the opponent’s cards or sleeves are marked in a way that would give that player an advantage.
 It is at the Judge’s discretion if that player may continue using those sleeves as well as any further penalties.

-Sleeves with holographic or reflective patterns are not recommended at Professional or Casual tournaments.
+Sleeves with holographic or reflective patterns are not recommended for any level of tournament.

 Cards that are not included in your deck zone, such as hero cards, equipment and weapons, are not required to be in the same color sleeves as your cards in your deck zone.
 Cards that are not included in your deck zone, may be contained within heavy plastic cases, so long as they do not impeded game play space in an unreasonable way.